Dan Alexander (fullback): Jacksonville Jaguars

 Alexander signed with the Jacksonville Jaguars where he spent 2002.

 St. Louis Rams

 Alexander signed with the St. Louis Rams and spent time with them in 2003.

 Nashville Kats

 After being released by the Rams, Alexander signed a three-year contract with the Nashville Kats of the Arena Football League on October 11, 2004.
 He made his AFL debut January 28, 2005 during a road game against the Columbus Destroyers, recording 25 rushing yards and a touchdown and a 24-yard touchdown reception.
+He was a fullback/linebacker during his time in the AFL as the league played under ironman rules.